OAKLAND -- Qing Jun Sun's family both marveled and worried about how hard he worked.

 "He led by example of what hard work and getting an education can do.
 He was an inspiration to me, his family, to everyone."

 Police said Sun was shot about 8:40 p.m.
 Dec.
 11 outside his home in the 800 block of Hawkins Drive, not far from the Coliseum.
-Police don't have a motive yet,
+Police don't have a motive yet, though it is possible he may have been the target of a robbery.
+No arrests have been made.

 "There is no reasoning behind" the killing, Li said.
 "We don't know of anyone who would want to do him any harm.
 He worked long hours.
 He didn't have time for anything else."